hwborchers/ctv-optimization/README.md

 -   [tabuSearch](https://cran.r-project.org/package=tabuSearch) implements a tabu search algorithm for optimizing binary strings, maximizing a user defined target function, and returns the best (i.e. maximizing) binary configuration found.
 -   Besides functionality for solving general isotone regression problems, package [isotone](https://cran.r-project.org/package=isotone) provides a framework of active set methods for isotone optimization problems with arbitrary order restrictions.
 -   [mlrMBO](https://cran.r-project.org/package=mlrMBO/index.html) is a flexible and comprehensive R toolbox for model-based optimization ('MBO'), also known as Bayesian optimization.
 And [rBayesianOptimization](../packages/rBayesianOptimization) is an implementation of Bayesian global optimization with Gaussian Processes, for parameter tuning and optimization of hyperparameters.
--   Multi-criteria optimization problems can be solved using package [mco](https://cran.r-project.org/package=mco) which implements genetic algorithms. \[MOP\]
 -   The [desirability](https://cran.r-project.org/package=desirability) package contains S3 classes for multivariate optimization using the desirability function approach of Harrington (1965) using functional forms described by Derringer and Suich (1980).
 -   Package [sna](https://cran.r-project.org/package=sna) contains the function `lab.optim()` which is the front-end to a series of heuristic routines for optimizing some bivariate graph statistic. \[GRAPH\]
 -   [maxLik](https://cran.r-project.org/package=maxLik) adds a likelihood-specific layer on top of a number of maximization routines like Brendt-Hall-Hall-Hausman (BHHH) and Newton-Raphson among others.
 It includes summary and print methods which extract the standard errors based on the Hessian matrix and allows easy swapping of maximization algorithms.
 It also provides a function to check whether an analytic derivative is computed directly.